LLNL/MuyGPyS/README.md

 What follows is example code surrounding the invocation of `MuyGPyS.examples.classify.do_classify_uq`.
 This function returns GP predictions `surrogate_predictions` and a list of index masks `masks`.

+Note that the `sigma_sq`-specific kwargs do not appear, as `sigma_sq` does not presently appear in classification workflows.

 Run star-gal with UQ example instructions:
 ```